 Italian Shakerato Coffee Recipe

 Deliciously refreshing iced coffee drink, Italian style.
-Shakerato coffee is the perfect summer drink for a poolside party: served in a martini glass yet alcohol-free, it is an elegant, refreshing way to serve coffee on the hottest days of the year
+Shakerato coffee is the perfect summer drink: served in a martini glass yet alcohol-free, it is an elegant, refreshing way to serve coffee on the hottest days of the year

 Ingredients